tillmzw/cos/content/posts/13-confrontation-on-the-hill.md

 The hill is covered by cairns.
 On the top there is a stone wall ring and a very large wooden statue.
 A few hundred feet further back there is a giant tree and the party hears chanting originating from there.

-An blooddruid is standing in the middle of the stone wall ring holding the Stefania captive and is apparently trying to get her power.
+An blooddruid is standing in the middle of the stone wall ring holding the {{% mdref "martikov-family#Stephania" Stephania %}} captive and is apparently trying to get her power.
 He is covered in dried blood, wears no clothes and is mad.
 The group attacks him.

 He proves to be a formidable enemy, summoning walls of vines protecting himself and a captured Stefania.